 The “divorce” was technically an annulment.
 This meant legally, her marriage to Henry had never taken place, so she was treated as though she was still the widow of Henry’s older brother, Arthur.

-In later years the markings on her grave have been changed to reflect her true status as a Queen of England.
+In later years, the markings on her grave were changed to reflect her true status as a Queen of England.

 Her grave can still be visited at Peterborough Cathedral.

 Catherine of Aragon died on 7th January 1536 at Kimbolton Castle, buried on 29th January 1536 at Peterborough Cathedral.